-Depending on the factors unique to each woman like vaginal pH, how well and often the cup is cleaned, what cleansing agents are used, etc. we recommend that you may want to replace it once a year.
+Depending on the factors unique to each person like vaginal pH, how well and often the cup is cleaned, what cleansing agents are used, etc. we recommend that you may want to replace it once a year.
 Silicone is very durable.
-We recommend that you inspect your cup regularly for signs or deterioration (such as a sticky or powdery film, severe discoloration or odor, etc.) or if you experience irritation.
-Ultimately, it is up to the consumer to decide when she feels it is necessary to replace the cup.
+We recommend that you inspect your cup regularly for signs of deterioration (such as a sticky or powdery film, severe discoloration or odor, etc.) or if you experience irritation.
+Ultimately, it is up to the consumer to decide when they feel it is necessary to replace the cup.

 DOES THE DIVACUP HAVE TO ADHERE TO GOVERNMENTAL REGULATIONS & STANDARDS?

 The manufacturers of The DivaCup hold Medical Device Licenses with both the FDA and Health Canada.
 Because it is a personal hygiene product, it is suggested that menstrual cups should be replaced once a year.
 The silicone used in The DivaCup – which is 100% plastic-free, BPA-free, and odorless – is the same material and grade approved for healthcare applications.

 IS SILICONE SAFE?